-The South Downs National Park Authority (SDNPA) (The SDNPA is represented on the CWS&GB Strategic Planning Board)
+The South Downs National Park Authority (SDNPA)

+(The SDNPA is represented on the CWS&GB Strategic Planning Board)

-• Consultation took place on Preferred Options for the Local Plan for the National Park throughout September and October 2015.
+Consultation took place on Preferred Options for the Local Plan for the National Park throughout September and October 2015.
 Publication of the Plan is anticipated for October 2016 with submission in February 2017.
-The Plan proposes a site allocation for 15 dwellings at Hoe Court which is adjacent to the existing settlement of Lancing.
-This may help to contribute to Adur's housing provision and discussions are taking place with the SDNPA in this regard.
 Whilst the opportunities to address Adur's unmet housing needs will be limited in the National Park, on-going discussions take place under the duty to co-operate as the Local Plans progress.
-Both Adur Council and the SDNPA have commented on the Local Plans during consultation stages.
+Both Adur District Council and the SDNPA have commented on the Local Plans during consultation stages.
 Co-operation also occurs via various bodies including the CWS&GB Strategic Planning Board and via a number of strategic officer groups.